Now Reading

 Whenever you’re creating written content, keyword research is vital.

-You see, the people who are claiming that “keyword research is dead” are the ones who’ve previously seen success by simply stuffing content with targeted keywords.
+You see, the people who are claiming that “keyword research is dead”, are the ones who’ve previously seen success by simply stuffing content with targeted keywords.

-While it’s true that you can’t rank like this anymore, you still need to know what key search phrases you’re targeting with any given piece of content so your writer can create quality content around this term and implement semantically related keywords that tell Google exactly what a piece of content is about.
+While it’s true that you can’t rank like this anymore, you still need to know what key search phrases you’re targeting with any given piece of content so your writer can create quality content around this term, and implement semantically related keywords that tell Google exactly what a piece of content is about.

 It’s also super important to understand what people are actually searching for.

-Perfect content writing opportunities exist at the intersection between keyword research and your marketing messages.
+The perfect content writing opportunities exist at the intersection between keyword research and your marketing messages.

 Wherever you can add value to a customer’s life by providing an answer to their search phrase and also demonstrating your own expertise, that’s where you want to be playing.